 MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And

-Operations subfield of the Basic Multi-Link element that it transmits.
+Operations subfield of the Basic Multi-Link element (#22090)transmitted by its affiliated AP(s).

-35.3.6.3 Removing affiliated APs
+35.3.6.3 (#22167)Removing affiliated AP(s)

-The SME of an AP MLD may remove one or more of its affiliated AP by initiating the MLME-BSS-APREMOVAL.request primitive (see 6.5.24c.2 (MLME-BSS-AP-REMOVAL.request)) for each affiliated AP to be removed.
+The SME of an AP MLD may remove one or more of its affiliated (#22167)AP(s) by initiating the MLME-BSS-APREMOVAL.request primitive (see 6.5.24c.2 (MLME-BSS-AP-REMOVAL.request)) for each affiliated AP to be removed.
 Upon receiving an MLME-BSS-AP-REMOVAL.request primitive, an AP MLD shall follow the procedures defined in this subclause to remove the affiliated AP indicated by the BSSID parameter in that primitive.
 An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
-The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) in all Beacon frames transmitted by its affiliated APs, as well as in all Probe Response frames it transmits, until the affiliated AP is removed.
+The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) in all Beacon (#22022)and Probe Response frames transmitted by its affiliated APs, until the affiliated AP is removed.

 …

-In the Reconfiguration Multi-Link element, the EML Capabilities Present subfield and the MLD Capabilities And Operations Present subfield shall be set to 0.
-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field and the STA Info field set as following:
+In the Reconfiguration Multi-Link element, the EML Capabilities Present subfield(#22019), the MLD Capabilities And Operations Present subfield, and the Extended MLD Capabilities And Operations Present subfield shall be set to 0.
+For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the (#22388) fields set as follows:

 The Link ID subfield shall be set to the link identifier of the AP being removed.